Paracanonical base locus, Albanese morphism, and semi-orthogonal indecomposability of derived categories

 This should be seen as a counterpart to the symmetric product of curves situation mentioned above (see also \S 4.2 and Remark \ref{ultimormk}).
 It adds a new class of examples to the list of varieties appearing in the literature, whose derived categories are indecomposable.
-For instance, it applies to surfaces having finite Albanese morphism, but also to second symmetric products of curves (see Proposition \ref{propcur}).
-Indeed, the following result generalizes, respectively, \cite[Theorem 1.3]{bigole}, and partially \cite[Theorem 1.4]{pi} in dimension $2$: \begin{corollary} \emph{a)} Let $C$ be a smooth projective curve of genus $\geq 3$, and $C^{(2)}$ be its second symmetric product.
-Then the bounded derived category

-of the Hilbert scheme of points of lenght $n$ on $C^{(2)}$ has no non-trivial SODs, for any $n \geq 1$.
+For instance, it applies to surfaces having finite Albanese morphism and Albanese image of general type thanks to \cite[Proposition 5.5(iii)]{PP3} (see also \cite[Lemma 2.1]{jlt}).\footnote{Recall that such properties are inherited by taking finite ramified coverings.}

-\emph{b)} Let $S$ be a surface with finite Albanese morphism.
-Then $\DD^b(S^{[n]})$ has no non-trivial SODs, for any $n \geq 1$. \end{corollary} The proof of Theorem \ref{hilbthm} will be given in $\S 4.3$.
+The proof of Theorem \ref{hilbthm} will be given in $\S 4.3$.
 The last statement follows from Lin's criterion (Theorem \ref{Linthm}).